Rybel00/awesometodos/README.md

 'git push --set-upstream origin main'

 This version keeps it simple, explains the why, and feels more like a real developer explaining what happened rather than a formal report.

-If you want, I can also “humanize” the entire README so it feels more like a portfolio project 👍